 For a polysomnogram test, you would be required to stay in a sleep center, attached to a monitor that records or measures sleep details like brain activity, heart rate, eye and leg movements, etc.

 Typically, a multiple sleep latency test is done a day after the polysomnogram test.
 It assesses your sleep as you nap through the day.

 Consulting a Sleep Professional is Probably the Best Option

 If oversleeping or hypersomnia is caused by any physical health-related issue, it is advisable to visit a doctor and take the necessary tests to obtain greater clarity on the problem.
 You can discuss medication with your doctor, in case it is deemed necessary.
 For example, Modafinil is a wake-promotion drug that, in a study, has shown to improve alertness and drive performance in people affected by narcolepsy and idiopathic hypersomnia.

 In case your hypersomnia is a result of deteriorating mental health, it is crucial to seek therapy.
-Check for online psychotherapy, as there are many online counsellors available who are sleep specialists and have helped thousands of people deal with their sleep issues.
+Check for online psychotherapy, as there are many online counselors available who are sleep specialists and have helped thousands of people deal with their sleep issues.
 There are also helpline numbers that offer 24×7 online counseling.
-If you feel you need to consult a psychotherapist for online counseling services, check our services page to find a list of therapists and counsellors you can consult today.
+If you feel you need to consult a psychotherapist for online counseling services, check our services page to find a list of therapists and counselors you can consult today.